Roulette Odds UK| Expert Masterclass of Odds in Roulette

 Roulette odds for 0 hitting in European Versions

 French and European tables have 37 spots in total.
-For the sake of the example, we shall take into consideration the probability that zero comes up.
+For the sake of the example, we shall consider the probability that zero comes up.
 However, as it goes for any other spot, we calculate the odds in Roulette that one specific comes up with a total of 37 possible outcomes.

 So, the odds in Roulette that zero comes up are 1 in 37.